Fact Sheet on Tritium EXIT Signs

 There are a couple ways to know whether an EXIT sign contains tritium.
 When the lights are off, tritium will make the word EXIT glow green or red.
 The sign should also have a permanent warning label that mentions tritium, 3H or H-3; displays the three-bladed radiation warning symbol; and states "Caution-Radioactive Materials."
 If all four letters in EXIT are fully lit, the sign is working properly.
 If not, the sign may be damaged or have reached the end of its working life.

 Many kinds of facilities across the United States use tritium EXIT signs, including public and private office buildings, theaters, stores, schools and churches.
-The NRC estimates there are more than 2 million tritium EXIT signs in use in the United States.
+The NRC estimates there are more than two million tritium EXIT signs in use in the United States.

 Manufacturers and distributors of tritium EXIT signs are “specific licensees,” meaning they must apply for and receive a radioactive materials license from the NRC or an Agreement State.1 Facilities that use tritium EXIT signs are considered “general licensees,” meaning they do not need a specific license to use the signs.
 The signs, considered “generally licensed devices,” are designed to be inherently safe so they can be used without the need for radiation training.

 But the signs are still subject to certain regulatory requirements.2 Most important is the requirement for proper disposal, because a damaged sign could contaminate the immediate area and require expensive cleanup.
 Manufacturers and distributors must notify purchasers of the requirements for generally licensed devices.
 The general licensee must put one person in charge of meeting those requirements.
 The general licensee must also report any changes affecting a device or the person responsible for it.
 General licensees may be inspected by the NRC or an Agreement State and may face penalties for violating the regulations.

 Under NRC regulations, a general licensee using a tritium EXIT sign must: